iamme24cl/mero-winenotes/notes.md

 The bang versions (e.g. save!) raise an exception if the record is invalid.
 The non-bang versions don't: save and update return false, and create returns the object.

-## playlists/show.erb - Show these buttons only if the resource belongs to the current user
+## wines/show.erb - Show these buttons only if the resource belongs to the current user using the helper method `authorized_to_edit?`

 <% if authorized_to_edit?(@wine) %>